Human in the Loop Machine Learning: The Key to Better Models

 FAQ

-What is a human-in-the-loop feature?
+What is the human-in-the-loop theory?

 What is an example of the human-in-the-loop concept?